Insurance companies are big money businesses.

 To see if your plan covers treatment at 1 Method submit your insurance online.

-What is JCAHO?
+What is the Joint Commission?

 The Joint Commission is an internationally recognized nonprofit tax-exempt 501(c) organization that accredits hospitals, health care organizations and programs.
 Most insurance companies and the majority of US state governments recognize Joint Commission accreditation as a condition of licensure for the receipt of Medicaid and Medicare reimbursements.

-What services are covered by my health insurance?
+What services are covered

 Health insurance policies differ in the amount and type of treatment they will cover, but typically, they’ll cover (either partially or fully) one or more of the following services that 1 Method provides: